 Isaac Sassoon (PhD ’07) now teaches at the Institute of Traditional Judaism.
 Cambridge University Press have recently published The Status of Women in Jewish Tradition , based on his Program dissertation.

 Pedro Tiago Serras (PhD '12) is now a postdoctoral fellow in the Program.
+He has just completed a translation of Wilfrid Sellars' Empiricism and the Philosophy of Mind.

 Ana Soares (PhD '03, postdoctoral fellow 2007-10) currently works for the Camões Institute.
 She is a tenured assistant professor at the University of Algarve, as well as a founding member and current president of AIM - Associação Portuguesa de Investigadores da Imagem em Movimento.